 The Company is assessing options for future work on its portfolio of gold properties.
-During the twelve months ended December 31, 2016, the Company incurred expenditures of \$965 (2015 - \$0) relating to the maintenance of certain mineral claims.
-No exploration and evaluation activities occurred during 2015 and 2016.
+During the twelve months ended December 31, 2017, the Company incurred expenditures of \$43,502 (2016 - \$965) relating to the maintenance of certain mineral claims.

 10. Payables and accrued liabilities